Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: Introduction

-In this work, we present a fine-grained algorithm of cluster labeling and describe its application in the percolation analysis of 2D lattices.
-The algorithm employs the linked list data structure.
+In this work, we present a fine-grained algorithm of cluster labeling and describe its application in the percolation analysis of two-dimensional (2D) lattices.
+The algorithm employs the linked-list data structure and we refer to it as domain counting (DC) algorithm.
 Using which we can define a path connecting all the sites belonging to a cluster.
 This facilitates the scanning of the lattice in a single scan.
-Since the path links sites, it is fine-grained and we can employ it to analyse cluster properties.
-That include determination of boundaries, easy identification of spanning cluster, and calculation of various cluster properties like center of mass, radius of gyration, correlation length, etc. Our approach is well suited for detailed analysis of results encountered in the studies of optical lattices where we obtain a set of configurations and wish to examine it using the tools from percolation theory.
+The path constructed is fine-grained as it links the sites .
+Such an approach facilitates the analysis of cluster properties.
+This is in contrast to the HK algorithm, where the equivalence class built links different cluster labels of the same underlying cluster, and is a coarse-grained linking.
+Different studies that can be done with this algorithm include determination of boundaries, easy identification of spanning cluster, and calculation of various cluster properties like center of mass, radius of gyration, and correlation length.
+Our approach is well suited for detailed analysis of results encountered in the studies of optical lattices where we obtain a set of configurations and wish to examine it using the tools from percolation theory.
 However, it must be emphasized that to simulate percolation the Newman-Ziff algorithm \cite{newman_00} is the method of choice.